 Uneven movement is also a red flag.
 If the door moves slower on one side or tilts as it moves, this could indicate that the opener’s motor is becoming weak, or it might be a sign of unbalanced springs that are putting extra strain on the opener.

-3. The Opener Makes Strange Noises
+Garage Door Opener Makes Strange Noises

 Garage door openers are supposed to operate quietly, but when they start to fail, they often make strange noises.
 Grinding, rattling, or straining sounds are common when the opener motor is going bad.
 These noises can be caused by worn-out gears or components that are no longer operating smoothly.